Hurricane Florence could bring catastrophic storm surges: What are they, and how can you prepare?

 HURRICANE FLORENCE REMINDS CAROLINAS OF HUGO, OTHER MAJOR STORMS

-Storm surges could be between 9 and 13 feet along 80 miles of the North Carolina coast between Cape Fear and Cape Lookout, the NHC warned Tuesday morning.
-Additionally, they could reach 6 to 9 feet between Cape Lookout and the Ocracoke Inlet in North Carolina.
+Storm surges could be as high as 11 feet along the 80 miles of the North Carolina coast between Cape Fear and Cape Lookout, the NHC warned Friday.
+Additionally, they could reach up to 9 feet between Cape Lookout and the Ocracoke Inlet in North Carolina.

 "The deepest water will occur along the immediate coast in areas of onshore winds, where the surge will be accompanied by large and destructive waves," the NHC said.
 "Surge-related flooding depends on the relative timing of the surge and the tidal cycle, and can vary greatly over short distances."